 Staying COVID-19 Safe

-For contact tracing purposes every Victorian parkrun will display a unique QR code each Saturday morning, at various locations at the event.
-The QR code will also be available on each event’s social media channels and website so you can check in before leaving home, in your car, at or after the event.
+For contact tracing purposes every Victorian parkrun displays a unique QR code each Saturday morning, at various locations at the event.
+The QR code is also available on each event’s social media channels and website so you can check in before leaving home, in your car, at or after the event.
 We ask that all volunteers and participants check in each week.
+If entering the QR code manually with the Service Victoria Ap, the password for Albert Melbourne parkrun is MPEETH.
 The Department knows that parkrun operates about 8-9 am on Saturday, so it is OK for you to check-in before or after the event.
 You do not need to bring a phone to parkrun.

 As the COVID-19 Framework guidelines apply to all events in Victoria, it is important that the parkrun community are aware of the implications.